Shriram1830/multiscale-polymer-modeling/3_micromechanics_fea_ansys/MICROMECHANICS_README.md

 The GCB is the smallest structural unit: primary crystalline blocks bound together by a less-ordered "secondary structure," which is modeled as amorphous PEK.
-Following the GCB dimensions reported by Wang et al. (*RSC Advances* 6, 2016, 3198–3209), the GCB was built as a 120 nm cube with an internal crystalline volume fraction of 86.2%.
+Following the general GCB morphology reported by Wang et al. (*RSC Advances* 6, 2016, 3198–3209), the GCB is built as a cube of a chosen edge length with a chosen internal crystalline volume fraction (illustrative values used in this
+template: a 100 nm edge length and an 85% internal fraction — see `lamella_length_calculator.py` for where these are set).

 This was modeled in ANSYS Material Designer as a two-phase RVE combining the MD-derived crystalline PEK stiffness tensor